371 Glasgow Road, Bella Vista, AR 72715

 Michael and his wife, Rita, live in Bella Vista.
 The couple have two daughters and one granddaughter.

-For Lori, family means everything.
-She considers her two amazing sons, Zak and Spencer, to be her greatest personal and professional achievements (with the help of her husband, of course).
-The couple couldn’t be more proud of them and the young men they have become.
-She and Tom live in Bella Vista.
-Zak is a local business owner and Spencer is a student at the University of Arkansas.
-Lori has also been blessed with the willingness of her parents to follow the family on their last two moves, which has landed them most recently in the beautiful walk-out apartment in the lower level of Tom and Lori's home.
+Lori and her husband, Tom, have two amazing sons, Zak and Spencer, who also live in NWA.
+Lori has also been blessed with the willingness of her parents to follow the family on their last two moves, which has landed them most recently in the beautiful walk-out apartment in the lower level of Lori and Tom’s home.
+Lori enjoys traveling, being on the lake in the summer and spending time with her family.

-When he asked the Lord what He wanted him to do for Him with his life, he heard, “Tell others about me and promote vital Christianity.”
-So he has given his life to help others experience new life in Christ and to pursue a life of intentional discipleship.
-If he can be of any help to you please contact him.
+When he asked the Lord what He wanted him to do with his life, he heard, “Tell others about me and promote vital Christianity.”
+So he has given his life to helping others experience new life in Christ and to pursue a life of intentional discipleship.

 John Matthews, originally from California, retired to Bella Vista from Shreveport, Louisiana, in January of 2015 with his wife Dru (short for Drucilla.)
 He holds a B.A. in Vocal Performance and an M.M. in Conducting.
 As a baritone soloist, John performed over 130 roles in opera, symphony and theater companies all over the United States, Europe and Asia.